bengl/imhotap/README.md

 To specify a reporter, use the `-r/--reporter` option.
 If a named reporter can't be found on the $PATH, `imhotap` will attempt to run it using `npx`.

+### Runner

+You may want to use a different runner than `node` for executing your files.
+If `-R/--runner` is set to some script runner name, that runner will be used to execute your test files.

+For example, if your test files are written in TypeScript, you may want to use `tsnode` to execute your files.
+In that case, you can pass `-R tsnode` to `imhotap`.

 ### Verbosity